-If you subscribe to the old school (that would be the bigger-is-better school) your old oversized furnace has probably been super-sized for the unlikely event that the next ice age is coming soon.
+Should my heat pump run constantly?
+My old furnace didn’t!
+If you subscribe to the old school (that would be the bigger-is-better school) your old oversized furnace was probably super-sized for the unlikely event that the next ice age will be here soon.
 The old goal is for your monster furnace to only run about half strength at minus 24 degrees.
 And the engine in that muscle car of yours is not even close to max at 120 mph, but that’s when we normally back-er-down, cause that’s when the girls start to get a bit nervous.
 So what’s the deal with that heat pump running all day and all night as soon as the temperatures is in the twenties?
 Are heat pumps gimpy?

 If you’re more familiar with a large furnace cycling off and on for most of the Indiana winter, then a heat pump running constantly, 24/7 makes you suspicious that something is wrong.
 Do not worry.
 This is exactly what the heat pump is designed to do.
 Heat pumps are very energy efficient.
 They do not have the over-sized capacity of your old furnace but they consume much less energy and the more they run, the more cheap heat you’re getting.
 Think of it this way.
 Since a heat pump is simply moving heat (instead of making heat like most other furnaces) and since we can move heat at a much lower cost than we can make heat, then why not maximize the amount of time we run the energy efficient heat moving machine?